 Activities: Friendly competition is at the heart of the First Lego League Challenge, as teams of students engage in research, problem-solving, coding, and engineering - building and programming a LEGO robot that navigates the missions of a robot game.

 Students: The Lovin Robotics Explore team consists of 6 students who are in 2nd and 3rd grade.
 All students in these grades are invited to apply.
-Students were chosen based on multiple factors including classroom performance, availability, and teacher input.
+Students were chosen based on multiple factors, including classroom performance, availability, and teacher input.

 Purpose: To empower students to participate and engage in meaningful environmental activities and projects in our community